From pore collapse to crystal growth: ultrafast laser-induced stishovite formation in nanoporous silica: Results

-Figure \ref{Mixed}(a) shows the amorphous nanocuboid obtained in MD after replication and thermalization of the smaller amorphous supercell.
-Fig. \ref{Mixed}(b) shows a 1-nm-thick central slice after the creation of the nanopore.
-The same procedure was later used to obtain a similar structure but with a nanopore of twice smaller radius (1-nm).

-Figure \ref{Mixed}(c) shows the energy density distribution obtained from the FDTD simulation for a structural geometry as in Fig. \ref{Mixed}(b).
-Similar FDTD simulation at the same intensity and laser parameters was repeated for the 1-nm pore system (Fig. \ref{Mixed}(d)) and for a homogeneous (no pore) system.
-The spatial energy distributions reflect the propagation of the incident pulse along the X-direction and its linear polarization along Y, leading to a strongly anisotropic absorption pattern.
-Because the electric field oscillates along Y, the dielectric discontinuity at the silica-pore interface induces polarization charges whose magnitude depends on the local surface curvature and field orientation.
-As a result, the tangential field components remain continuous across the interface, while the normal component of the displacement field must satisfy boundary conditions that enhance the electric field inside the high-index region near the pore boundary.
+The dense amorphous nanocuboid with a nanopore in the center, used in MD simulations, and its 1-nm-thick central slice are shown in Figs.~\ref{Mixed}(a-b), respectively.
+The absorbed laser energy distributions obtained by FDTD for structures with 4- and 2-nm pores are shown in Figs.~\ref{Mixed}(c-d), respectively.
+The laser pulse is linearly polarized along Y- and propagates along X-direction, leading to a pronounced anisotropic absorption pattern.
+Because the electric field oscillates along Y, the tangential field components remain continuous across the interface, while the normal component of the displacement field must satisfy boundary conditions that enhance the electric field inside the high-index region near the pore boundary.
 This mismatch in permittivity produces localized field amplification, particularly at the equatorial regions of the pore aligned with the polarization axis.
-The amplified near-fields increase the local intensity and, through the nonlinear photoionization response, generate highly concentrated free-electron densities and absorption hotspots.
-These electromagnetic hotspots are absent in the homogeneous system and constitute the primary source of spatially localized energy deposition that seeds subsequent thermomechanical evolution.
-The spatial distributions of free-electron density, laser intensity, and dynamic bandgap are provided in the Supplementary Material.
+The amplified local-fields and, thus, the local intensities contribute through the nonlinear photoionization response to the generation of highly concentrated free-electron densities and absorption hotspots.
+These electromagnetic hotspots are the primary source of spatially localized energy deposition that seeds subsequent thermomechanical evolution.
+The spatial distributions of free-electron density, laser intensity, and bandgap are provided in Figs. S2-S3 \cite{supMat}.